-This is a guest post from my buddy Michael Restivo a fellow climber, freelance writer, and blogger at Mike Off the Map.
+This is a guest post about taking guidance from the hero’s journey in real life from my buddy Michael Restivo a fellow climber, freelance writer, and blogger at Mike Off the Map.
 Take it away, Michael.

 From the moment that we’re crawling, we want to stand taller, we want to communicate with those who we momentarily don’t understand, and whether we like it or not, we’re driven by our curiosity to understand what’s around us.